DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

                 * 3rd party that is in a business relationship for the purpose of consuming cloud services
             * ![csc activities](images/csc-activities.png)
             * Activities:
+                * **Cloud service user**
                     * Use cloud services (create accounts and resources)
                     * Perform trial (poc)
+                * **Cloud service administrator**
                     * Monitor services (validate SLAs)
                     * Admin security (manages policies, organize data, audit)
                     * Provide billing usage reports
-                * Handle problems (asseses impact, troubleshoot, remedy)
+                    * Handles problems (asseses impact, troubleshoot, remedy)
+                * **Cloud service business manager**
+                    * oversees business and billing administration
+                    * purchases the cloud services, and requests audit reports as necessary
+                * **Cloud service integrator**
-                * Select and purchase services
+                    * connects and integrates existing systems and services to the cloud
     * Activities that **provide** services
         * Cloud Service Provider (CSP)
             * Definition:
                 * a 3rd party that provides cloud services for consumers
             * ![csp activities](images/csp-activities.png)
             * Activities:
-                * Cloud Ops Manager (prepare, monitor, manage)
+                * **Cloud service operations manager**
+                    * prepares systems for the cloud, administers services, monitors services, provides audit data when requested or required, and manages inventory and assets
-                * Cloud services deployment manager (define procesess, gather metrics)
+                * **Cloud services deployment manager**
+                    * gathers metrics on cloud services, manages deployment steps and processes, and defines the environment and processes
-                * Cloud services manager (provide services, service level management)
+                * **Cloud services manager**
+                    * Delivers, provisions, and manages the cloud services
+                * **Cloud service business manager**
-                * Cloud service business manager (manage business plan, customer relations, financial processing)
+                    * Oversees business plan and customer relationships as well as processes financial transactions
-                * Cloud support and care rep
+                * **Customer support and care representative**
-                * Inter-cloud provider (manages peer cloud services, perform peering and federation)
+                    * provides customer service and responds to customer requests
+                * **Inter-cloud provider**
+                    * Responsible for peering with other cloud services and providers as well as overseeing and managing federations and federated services
+                * **Network provider**
+                    * Responsible for network connectivity, network services delivery, and management of network services
-                * Cloud service security and risk manager (manage security and risks, design and implement service continutiy, ensure compliance)
+                * **Cloud service security and risk manager**
+                    * manage security and risks, design and implement service continutiy, ensure compliance
     * Activities that **support** services
         * Cloud Service Partner (CSN)
             * Definition: